 Remember everything we said about research?
 No matter how much homework you do you can’t plan for everything your subject might say.
 And that can actually be a good thing!

 The key is to listen to your subject’s answer.
 Don’t just mechanically go through your questions, but listen, react, and interact.
 In short, be ready to go off track.
 If your interview subject reveals something unexpected and interesting, it’s your job to keep pulling on the thread.

 5. Take your time and keep the tape rolling.

 Always, always budget for more time than you think you should take.
-Your client will be happy to know that there’s room in the schedule to do as many takes are as needed—and you might really need them!
+Your interviewee will be happy to know that there’s room in the schedule to do as many takes are as needed—and you might really need them!
 Use the first few minutes as a warm up to make small talk and ease into things.
 Plus, in our experience, subjects tend to become more relaxed in an interview as time goes on, so your best cuts might come at the very end.

 On that note, don’t shut off the camera after you’ve asked your last question.
-We’ve lost count of how many times we’ve gotten gems from unplanned content that comes out after the client thinks the interview is over!
+We’ve lost count of how many times we’ve gotten gems from unplanned content that comes out after the interviewee thinks the interview is over!

 We hope these tips make your next video interviews better than ever—not just for your interviewees’ sake, but for yours too!